 - How do you feel about the surgery and recovery time from rhinoplasty?
 How much improvement could you receive from a non-surgical approach?

-Dr. Azizzadeh uses advanced techniques to correct nostril disproportion.
+Dr. Azizzadeh and Dr. Cabin use advanced techniques to correct nostril disproportion.

-Dr. Azizzadeh uses advanced techniques to correct alar pinching.
+Dr. Azizzadeh and Dr. Cabin uses advanced techniques to correct alar pinching.

 What to Expect Before and After Rhinoplasty Surgery

 The outcome of rhinoplasty relies on precise techniques to improve the aesthetics and breathing function of the nose.
 Preoperative planning is paramount to a successful outcome.
-Dr. Azizzadeh and his knowledgeable and caring staff can help answer all of your questions.
+Dr. Azizzadeh, Dr. Cabin and their knowledgeable and caring staff can help answer all of your questions.

 Watch Dr. Azizzadeh Discuss The Evolutionary Process of the Rhinoplasty